 Take the South African example, where the privatised facilitation of social grants led to increased access to financial products from the service providers’ subsidiary companies and partner bank.
 Civil society groups had warned that commercialisation of the delivery in this way financially overburdened many of South Africa’s poorest.

-And, if we consider financial inclusion as being created through a variety of data subject benefits, cheap and efficient remittance can be facilitated outside of the banking systems evidenced in MPesa (noting however that MPesa also offers micro credit) and other mobile money services.
+And, if we consider financial inclusion as being created through a variety of data subject benefits, cheap and efficient remittance can be facilitated outside of the banking systems evidenced in MPesa, which also offers micro credit and other mobile money services.
 In fact, since offering micro credit facilities, crippling indebtedness had become a major issue for East African families.

 The Indian example is most obviously used as a reference point for considering digital identity.
 The largest biometric civil registration exercise in the world was initiated under the Aadhar system in India in 2009, which provides Indian citizen with a unique identity number.
-The Aadhar demonstrates that the facilitation of ID does not assist in dealing with the more central challenge to financial inclusion often referred to as the “last mile problem”.
+The Aadhar demonstrates that the facilitation of ID does not assist in dealing with the more central challenge to financial inclusion often referred, in infrastructure and network economies, as the “last mile problem”.
 This is important to note because, though it is practical to caution against assuming banking will always facilitate financial inclusion, financial exclusion in Africa is still significantly related to geography.
-Our research showed that, though 71% of Africans surveyed did not have access to formal financial services, that figure rose to 81% of those in rural areas.
+RIA’s After Access survey showed that, though 71% of Africans surveyed did not have access to formal financial services, that figure rose to 81% of those in rural areas.
 And African residents who reside in urban areas (57%) are more likely to be financially included than those who live in rural areas (38%).

 Yet perhaps the most important caution for contextualising data subjects needs within the realm of ID and financial inclusion is this: conflating ID utilities leads us to solutions that may contradict minimisation requirements.
 Why are these important?
 Simplified, ID data can essentially serve three functions: identity at its most direct (this is you), authentication (this is you and you permit this action), and classification (this is who you are within a particular system).